lidavidm/c-heck-yeah/DESIGN.md

   that lists the points of the bounding polygon)
 - Each tile (with a collision shape) is an entity

+##### Data Formats

+-Tilesets will be saved as a folder with 2 items: tileset.png and collisions.dat -levels are saved as *.dat
+-Examples of the format will be added soon

 ## Art

 Temporary art: http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator